cns-iu/nwb/branches/tycho/README.md

 ## Building CIShell (prerequisite)

 To build Sci2 from source, you will first need to build CIShell.
 CIShell is available from GitHub at https://github.com/CIShell/CIShell .
-You should be able to build CIShell by running:
+Unfortunately, the first time you build CIShell, it takes FOREVER as Maven downloads itself, the Tycho plug-in builder, and a good part of Eclipse.
+But be patient!
+Anyway, You should be able to build CIShell by running:

     git clone git://github.com/CIShell/CIShell.git
     cd CIShell